solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

-5. **Robin-Neumann formulation with an incompressible fluid**: Support for this approach is implemented in the `pimpleFluid` model, where we apply special interface boundary conditions: `elasticWallPressure` for the fluid pressure field; and `elasticWallVelocity` for the fluid velocity field.
+5. **Robin-Neumann formulation with an incompressible fluid**: Support for this approach is implemented in the `pimpleFluid` model, where we apply special interface boundary conditions: `elasticWallPressure` for the fluid pressure field, and `elasticWallVelocity` for the fluid velocity field.
 6. **Dirichlet-Neumann formulation with IQNILS acceleration and an incompressible fluid model using preCICE**: This approach is the same as approach 1, except the [preCICE](http://precice.org) coupling implementation